ngspipes/main/docs/DSL.md

 ### A pipeline using split and join tools (for executing only with Engine for Cloud)

-This pileline is similar to the previous one but, instead of have the samples distributed in distinct files, they are concatenated on the same file by a separator character.
+This pipeline is similar to the previous one but, instead of have the samples distributed in distinct files, they are concatenated on the same file by a separator character.